CesarPabloDominguezPrieto/cesarpablodominguezprieto.github.io/Background.md

   *December 2024 – June 2025*

   Awarded a JAE Intro research fellowship from the Spanish National Research Council (CSIC).
-  **Training project:** *Theoretical and computational modeling of complex systems in the context of the origin and evolution of life.*
+  **Project:** *Theoretical and computational modeling of complex systems in the context of the origin and evolution of life.*
   Research carried out under the supervision of **Dr. Jacobo Aguirre**.

 ---